Skip to Main Content

 For some drugs, your doctor must get approval from us before you fill your prescription.
 This is called prior authorization.
 We may not cover the drug if you don't get approval.

-To request prior authorization, your prescriber must complete a Prior Authorization Form (PDF) and fax it to 866-399-0929.
+To request prior authorization, your prescriber must complete a Prescription Drug Prior Authorization or Step Therapy Exception Form – Commercial and Medi-Cal (PDF) and fax it to 866-399-0929.

 Once we receive the request, we will review it to see if it can be approved.
 If we deny the request, we will tell you why it was denied.
 We will also tell you how to appeal the decision.